SemanticComputing/finnish-dep-parser-docker/README.md

 # Finnish-dep-parser Docker

-Docker container for [Finnish dependency parser](https://github.com/TurkuNLP/Finnish-dep-parser) that can be ran as an arbitrary (non-root) user.
+Docker container for [Finnish dependency parser](https://github.com/TurkuNLP/Finnish-dep-parser) that can be run as an arbitrary (non-root) user.
 Based on https://github.com/samisalkosuo/finnish-dep-parser-docker

 Available also in Docker Hub: [secoresearch/finnish-dep-parser](https://hub.docker.com/r/secoresearch/finnish-dep-parser/).